While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Find healthy ways to manage stress.
 This might be anything from meditating to gardening to swimming to taking walks.

-If you want to pursue medication or therapy, you can always bring this up with a primary care doctor.
+If you want to pursue medication or therapy for bipolar disorder, you can always bring this up with a primary care doctor.
 They may be able to refer you to a specialist who can help.

 There’s no secret formula to managing bipolar disorder.
 Instead, there are many treatment paths that depend on your goals.